hashchange/backbone.declarative.views/README.md

 If the template HTML doesn't have a single top-level element, but multiple ones, then the data attributes defining the `el` must be on the first top-level element.

+## Performance: Reuse the $template

+Looking up DOM elements is relatively slow.
+Backbone.Declarative.Views pulls the `el` data from the template script tag in the DOM, so it makes sense to cache the DOM node - or more specifically, the jQuery object representing it.
+You can access the cached element and save yourself future look-ups.

+You'll find the cached template in the `backboneDeclarativeViews.$template` property of a view.
+The property is available by the time `initialize()` is run, so you can access it there.
+If the template has not been specified by a selector, or if it did not exist, the `$template` property is undefined.

+If you handle multiple templates, please note that the template cache is set once and for all when the view is instantiated, and not updated if you change templates later on.
+So the cache always holds the template node which was accessed first.

 ## Other

 ### Does it work with frameworks built on top of Backbone?